theverymistergames/unity-common/Blueprints/README.md

 - `Blueprint_Door`, has external enter port "Toggle" for other blueprints to open or close door with tween animation
 - `Blueprint_Lever`, also has external enter port "Toggle", and node "External Blueprint" with `Blueprint_Door` asset and reference to the door blueprint runner

-When someone presses "Toggle" on lever, it triggers the door and start lever animation.
+When someone presses "Toggle" on lever (which can be replaced with actual interactive system to toggle levers), it triggers external port "Toggle" of the door blueprint and starts lever animation.
+Enter node "Toggle" inside door blueprint triggers door animation.

 https://github.com/theverymistergames/unity-common/assets/109593086/82c9dcef-48a8-4ce7-89ef-0d750a7a63fa